Business Operating Model

 12.1.
-The RFU has delegated powers to the RNRU to hold enquiries and award punishment, or take other such action as is seen fit (subject to a right of appeal to the RFU) with respect to disciplinary incidents relating to RNRU clubs and members.
-This authority is exercised by the RNRU Disciplinary Sub Committee under a Chairman who shall act as the RNRU Disciplinary Officer.
-The Secretary RNRU will be the Disciplinary Secretary for the RNRU.
+The RFU has delegated powers to the RNRU to hold enquiries and award punishment or take other such action as is seen fit (subject to a right of appeal to the RFU) with respect to disciplinary incidents relating to RNRU clubs and members.
+This authority is exercised by the RNRU Disciplinary Sub Committee under a Chair who shall act as the RNRU Disciplinary Officer.
+The Company Secretary RNRU will be the Disciplinary Secretary for the RNRU.
 They are responsible for giving advice to RNRU Clubs on discipline policy and casework.

 12.2.
 The Disciplinary Sub Committee will act in accordance with the Instructions for the guidance and assistance of Disciplinary Committees on the Procedure and Conduct of Disciplinary Hearings as laid down in the RFU Handbook.

 12.3 Every club of the RNRU shall appoint a Disciplinary Committee charged with the responsibility of maintaining high standards of discipline within the club.
-Club Disciplinary Committees are to take action within 48 hours of any player being sent off or cited, and are to report such action to the Secretary RNRU.
+Club Disciplinary Committees are to take action within 48 hours of any player being sent off or cited and are to report such action to the Company Secretary RNRU.

 Insurance, health and safety, safeguarding and legal information

 13.2.
 All members of the Royal Navy are covered by the terms of the Armed Forces Compensation Scheme (AFCS) while their rugby activities are classed as being ‘on duty’.
 Individuals are advised to seek personal insurance coverage when classed as being ‘off duty’ such as playing/coaching/refereeing for civilian clubs or societies.
 Both the RNRU and NRL provide insurance cover for Trustees and Directors to indemnify them from any financial loss.